 The formal model of this paper has several assumptions.
-In this section, we summarize these assumptions and relate them to real-life scenarios in transportation networks.
+In this section we summarize these assumptions and relate them to real life scenarios in transportation networks.
 The first assumption is that the network is time independent.
-In many situations, a driver can assume that during his commute (30 to 60 minutes) the traffic patterns in his area does not change significantly.
+In many situations, a driver can assume that during his commute (30 to 60 minutes) the traffic patterns in his area doesn't change significantly.
 Thus, in many cases, an optimal routing policy calculated at the beginning of the journey will yield satisfying results throughout the journey.

-Another assumption is that the agent knows a priori the network structure, edges weight distribution, and topology probability.
-While network structure can be obtained from any geographical information system, the edges weight and topology probability are calculated from historical information gathered over time.
-Currently there are several commercial and academic projects that use historical data to predict future traffic patterns, for example, MIT's DynaMIT project [14].
-While the edges weight distribution can be computed directly from the historical traffic data, in order to compute the topology probability one needs information about the agent's movement in the network.
+Another assumption is that the agent knows a priori the network structure, edges weight distribution and topology probability.
+While network structure can be obtained from any GIS, the edges weight and topology probability are calculated from historical information gathered over time.
+Currently there are several commercial and academic projects that use historical data to predict future traffic patterns, for example the MIT's DynaMIT project [14].
+While the edges weight distribution can be computed directly from the historical traffic data, in order to compute the topology probability one needs information about the agents movement in the network.
 Given that information, we can calculate and record fairly easily the edges weight distribution and topological probability for a given time.
-For example, we will have one distribution for the morning commute, a second for the evening commute, a third for holidays, etc. Then, each time the agent will compute his optimal routing policy using the gossip network time independent algorithm he will use the appropriate distributions.
+For example, we will have one distribution for morning commute, second for evening commute, third for holidays etc. Then, each time the agent will compute his optimal routing policy using the gossip network time independent algorithm he will use the appropriate distributions.

 Any probability distribution is meaningful only when there are enough events.
-Thus, in order to calculate the edges weight distribution one needs enough historical information both over time and network edges.
-The calculation of the topology probability requires information from enough agents in the network.
-In a study done by Kraus et al. [15], it was shown that when the portion of cars with gossiping capability is anywhere between 1% and 60% there is a reduction in the average delay of the gossiping cars, and in most of the region also in the average delay of the total car population.
-Researchers at DLR, German Aerospace Center, Germany were able to deduct meaningful information about real-time traffic using several hundred taxis in Berlin, Nuremberg, and Vienna [16].
+Thus, in order to calculate the edges weight distribution one needs "enough" historical information both over time and network edges.
+The calculation of the topology probability requires information from "enough" agents in the network.
+In a study done by Kraus, Parshani, and Shavitt [15] it was shown that when the portion of cars with gossiping capability is anywhere between 1% to 60% there is an reduction in the average delay of the gossiping cars, and in most of the region also in the average delay of the total car population.
+Researchers at DLR were able to deduct meaningful information about real time traffic using several hundred taxis in Berlin, Nuremberg, and Vienna [16].

-C. Comparison With Other Ad Hoc Models
+C. Comparison with other Ad-Hoc Models

-There is a fairly large body of work that deals with gossiping in ad hoc networks; however, the model and thus techniques used in these works is different from our work.
-In general, the goal in most of the ad hoc network literature is to seek efficient protocols for information exchange minimizing communication overhead, power consumption, etc, while ensuring message delivery.
-The main focus of our paper is to propose an optimal routing algorithm that minimizes travel costs.
+There is a fairly large body of work that deals with gossiping in ad-hoc networks, however the model and thus techniques used in these works is different from our work.
+In general the goal in most of the ad-hoc network literature is to seek efficient protocols for information exchange minimizing communication overhead, power consumption etc, while ensuring message delivery.
+The main focus of our paper is to propose an optimal routing algorithm that minimize travel costs.